kylekim49/cs35l-notebooks/weeks/week6.md

 1. Object database recording history of project development, where the project is modeled with a tree of files.
 2. **Index**, recording your plans for the *future*.

+USES:
+backup - for whenever you need to upload a pre existing version of your code because of possible bugs in current version To understand why some code is written the way it is. - can look at old versions of code to understand why something is implemented the way it is.

+GIT:
+1. Object database (repos)itory

+   a. persistent objects (lives in secondary storage) so objects can be larger but also takes more time to access.
+Saves objects unlike c++

+   b. atomic updates to collection of objects.
+Either updates it fully or not at all. prevents corrupted files
+3. index (catch) records (plans for) furuter

+   a. create commits

+   b. manages merges

+   c. cache data

 The `git commit` command *appends the index to the history*.